dylanMPP/DivideAndConquer/doc/RecurrenceRelations.md

   $$T(n) = T(n-1) + O(\log n) + O(1)$$

-  We see actually that O(1) doesn’t affects the temporal complexity, so we can express the recurrence relation as:
+  We see actually that O(1) doesn’t affect the temporal complexity, so we can express the recurrence relation as:

   $$T(n) = T(n-1) + O(\log n)$$